eric-brechemier/masteringid-horizon/400-INSTRUCTIONAL-ANALYSIS.md

 * Who has access to donor information, and for what purpose
 * Where donor information is stored for subsequent usage.

+#### Behavior: Restrict access to sensitive donor information

+##### Practice

+* Prevent access to sensitive donor information from everyone for 24 hours

+##### Minimum Information

+* All the files and databases where donor information is stored
+* Who needs access to donor information, when, and for what purpose
+* How to prevent and authorize access to files and databases.

+#### Behavior: Differentiate legitimate reasons to access sensitive information

+##### Practice

+Given a purpose, state orally whether this is a legitimate reason and why.
+If the reason is not deemed legitimate, propose an alternative which does not require access to sensitive donor information.

+##### Minimum Information

+* Criteria to evaluate legitimate reasons to access sensitive information
+* List of alternatives, using anonymous or aggregate information.

 ### Subgoal: Prevent Exploits of Employee Privileges Through Phishing

 | | |